Select Page

 Our sincere thanks and appreciation to Dr. Daniel Tanure and Dr. Laura Cheib for the time and energy they devoted to the Portuguese translation of The Progeria Handbook – 2nd Edition.

-We are grateful to Sammy Basso and the Associazione Italiana Progeria Sammy Basso for organizing and funding the Italian translation of The Progeria Handbook – 2nd Edition, and to Elise Treggia for the time and effort she devoted to the translation.
+We are grateful to Sammy Basso and the Associazione Italiana Progeria Sammy Basso for organizing and funding the Italian translation of The Progeria Clinical Care Handbook – 2nd Edition, and to Elise Treggia for the time and effort she devoted to the translation.

-Again we extend our thanks to Sammy Basso and the Associazione Italiana Progeria Sammy Basso for organizing and funding the Arabic translation of The Progeria Handbook – 2nd Edition, to Elise Treggia for coordinating with her network of translators, and to Sara Anani for her beautiful work on the translation.
+Again we extend our thanks to Sammy Basso and the Associazione Italiana Progeria Sammy Basso for organizing and funding the Arabic translation of The Progeria Clinical Care Handbook – 2nd Edition, to Elise Treggia for coordinating with her network of translators, and to Sara Anani for her beautiful work on the translation.

 Because most medical caretakers have never treated a child with Progeria, there are often questions about how to optimize quality of life through daily care and medical treatment.
 To answer that need, in April 2010, PRF published the first edition of The Progeria Handbook, for families touched by Progeria and their doctors.
 From basic health facts to daily care recommendations to extensive treatment guidelines, this 131-page handbook helps answer many questions for children with Progeria throughout the world.